Collaborations

 • Theology and Healthcare Certificate: Available to OTD students, this certificate deepens understanding of the spiritual dimensions of healthcare through courses focused on suffering, ethics, and vocation.

-• Doctor of Physical Therapy (DPT) Summer Discovery Program: This immersive program introduces undergraduates, particularly from underrepresented backgrounds, to physical therapy, providing mentorship and resources to strengthen their applications for DPT programs.
+• Doctor of Physical Therapy (DPT) Summer Discovery Program: This immersive program introduces undergraduates to physical therapy and provides mentorship and resources to strengthen their applications for DPT programs.

 Research

-The department is dedicated to advancing global musculoskeletal care and rehabilitation through innovative research.
-Our research initiatives span a diverse spectrum, from fundamental science to population studies, emphasizing interdisciplinary collaboration between clinical and research faculty.
-This approach ensures that discoveries effectively translate into practical innovations that enhance patient care.
-We also promote continuous learning in musculoskeletal research through a robust seminar series.
-Our research faculty often hold secondary appointments in basic science or other fundamental research departments, further enriching our collaborative efforts and expertise.
+The department is committed to advancing global musculoskeletal care and rehabilitation through pioneering research.
+Our initiatives encompass a wide spectrum, from fundamental science to population studies, fostering interdisciplinary collaboration between clinical and research faculty.
+This synergistic approach ensures that discoveries seamlessly translate into practical innovations, significantly enhancing patient care.

 • Cell Biology: Partnering with Duke’s Cell Biology department to investigate cellular and molecular mechanisms of bone, joint, and tissue regeneration, advancing tissue engineering and regenerative medicine.

-• Divinity School: Collaborating to study participation of individuals with physical disabilities in religious activities, addressing how movement disorders impact engagement in services.
+• Divinity School: Collaborating to study the participation of individuals with physical disabilities in religious activities, addressing how movement disorders impact service engagement.

 • Mechanical Engineering & Materials Science: Orthopaedic surgeons work with mechanical engineers to develop stronger biomaterials for joint replacements and refine surgical techniques through biomechanics analysis.

-• Pratt School of Engineering: This partnership fosters innovation in surgical tools and rehabilitation technologies, enhancing patient care and pioneering advancements in orthopaedic surgery, including developing prosthetics and robotic surgical systems.
+• Pratt School of Engineering: This partnership fosters innovation in surgical tools and rehabilitation technologies, enhancing patient care and pioneering advancements in orthopaedic surgery, including the development of prosthetics and robotic surgical systems.

 • Pediatrics: Pediatric orthopaedic specialists conduct research to improve treatments for musculoskeletal issues in children and ensure age-appropriate care for developmental disorders and injuries.